IzabelNog/finance-qa-automation/docs/guide/run_postman.md

 1. Open Postman.
 2. Import the collection file: `tests/automated/api/api_test_postman/Parabank API test.postman_collection.json`.
 3. Import the environment file: `tests/automated/api/api_test_postman/ApiParabankBase.postman_environment.json` (optional — copy values into your local environment).
+4. Register and Login:
+   - Go to ParaBank and register a new user (use fictitious data): https://parabank.parasoft.com/parabank/index.htm
+   - After successful registration you will be redirected to your account dashboard.
+Use the dashboard to create accounts and capture the account IDs.
-4. Update environment variables (baseUrl, account IDs, credentials) with the User and Account IDs you obtained after registering on Parabank.
+5. Update environment variables (baseUrl, account IDs, credentials) with the User and Account IDs you obtained after registering on Parabank.
 Remember the site data resets daily.
-5. Run the collection using the Collection Runner or via the UI -> Run.
+6. Run the collection using the Collection Runner or via the UI -> Run.

 Notes: